Experimental investigation of the flow rate--pressure drop relation of a viscoelastic Boger fluid in a deformable channel: CONCLUSION AND DISCUSSION

-In this work, we investigated the interplay between purely viscoelastic rheology and wall compliance to provide a comprehensive experimental--theoretical understanding of the low-Reynolds-number flow of Boger fluid in a rectangular channel with a deformable top wall---a prototypical geometry in microfluidic applications.
+In this work, we investigated the interplay between purely viscoelastic rheology and wall compliance to provide a comprehensive experimental--theoretical understanding of the low-Reynolds-number flow of a Boger fluid in a rectangular channel with a deformable top wall---a prototypical geometry in microfluidic applications.
 We showed good agreement between theory and experiments on the steady flow rate--pressure drop relation.
 This quantitative comparison holds fundamental significance in soft hydraulics and non-Newtonian fluid mechanics because it clearly quantifies the viscoelastic contribution, which is only present in the deformed channels, despite the intrinsic strong coupling between wall compliance and fluid viscoelasticity.
 A decade ago, \citet{delg2016is} argued that microrheometry results are affected by channel deformation due to the inherent compliance of PDMS-based devices.
 In this study, we have precisely quantified how much the pressure drop is affected and rationalized the measurements with theory.
-Furthermore, the experimental validation provides a reliable assessment of the adequacy of the Oldroyd-B model for describing such flows of Boger fluids.
 Importantly, in this work, we performed independent rheological characterization of all fluids, leading to \emph{no fitting parameters} in the theory, with each fluid, wall, and geometric quantity being experimentally characterized.